SocketX on AWS

 --password-stdin 709825985650.dkr.ecr.us-east-1.amazonaws.com

-docker pull 709825985650.dkr.ecr.us-east-1.amazonaws.com/eclypses/socketx-server:1.0.0
+docker pull 709825985650.dkr.ecr.us-east-1.amazonaws.com/eclypses/socketx-server:<version>

 Server Configuration

-SocketX Server is configured using environment variables.
+SocketX Server is configured with environment variables.

 Required Variables